Kintyre/ksconf/README.md

                             File where difference is stored.
 Defaults to standard out.
       --comments, -C        Enable comparison of comments.
-(Unlikely to work consistently.
+(Unlikely to work consistently)

 ### ksconf.py promote
-    usage: ksconf.py promote [-h] [--interactive] [--force] [--keep] SOURCE TARGET
+    usage: ksconf.py promote [-h] [--interactive] [--force] [--keep] [--keep-empty KEEP_EMPTY]
+                             SOURCE TARGET

     positional arguments:
       SOURCE                The source configuration file to pull changes from.
-                         Traditionally the 'local' file.
+                            (Typically the 'local' conf file)
-      TARGET             Configuration file to push the changes into.
+      TARGET                Configuration file or directory to push the changes into.
+(Typically the 'default' folder) When a directory is given instead of a file then the same file name is assumed for both SOURCE and TARGET
-                         Traditionally this will be the conf file in the default folder.

     optional arguments:
-      -h, --help         show this help message and exit --interactive, -i  Enable interactive mode (like git '--patch' or add '-i' mode.)
+      -h, --help            show this help message and exit --interactive, -i     Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and keys.
+The user will be able to apply, skip, or edit the changes being promoted.
+(This functionality was inspired by 'git add --patch').
+In non-interactive mode, the default, all changes are moved from the source to the target file.
       --force, -f           Disable safety checks.
       --keep, -k            Keep conf settings in the source file.
 This means that changes will be copied into the target file instead of moved there.
+      --keep-empty KEEP_EMPTY
+                            Keep the source file, even if after the settings promotions the file has no content.
+By default, SOURCE will be removed if all content has been moved into the TARGET location.
+Splunk will re-create any necessary local files on the fly.

 ### ksconf.py merge